Back to: LINQ Tutorial For Beginners and Professionals

 LINQ Distinct Method in C# with Examples

-In this article, I am going to discuss the LINQ Distinct Method in C# using Examples.
-Please read our previous article where we discussed the basics of LINQ Set Operators.
+In this article, I will discuss the LINQ Distinct Method in C# using Examples.
+Please read our previous article discussing the basics of LINQ Set Operators.
 At the end of this article, you will understand the following pointers.

 - What is LINQ Distinct Method in C#?